 The power of EditShare’s integrated media production platform for church productions

 While cameras, lighting, video switchers, and audio mixing desks might be the most visible parts of a TV production, it’s the “back-end” that makes it all work together.
-That back-end is EditShare’s EFS, a media-optimized storage solution.
+That back-end is EditShare’s EFS, a media-optimized shared storage solution.
 EFS connects to a high-speed network and is capable of moving very large files around quickly.
 It takes the place of tapes, external hard drives, “sneaker-net” and recording devices.

 Combine EFS with FLOW, a clever media management solution, and you have an integrated platform for video production.